 What Is DUII Diversion?

 If you are facing a DUII conviction and have already met with a lawyer, you may have heard this program mentioned and wondered, “what is DUII diversion, anyway?”
 This is a program open to certain individuals who have been arrested on DUII charges.
-Upon successful completion of this program, participants are able to have their DUII charges dismissed.
+Successful completion of Oregon’s diversion program allows participants the chance to have their DUII charges dismissed.
 This is an attractive option for many people who want to avoid a trial and the potential consequences of a conviction.
 This program typically lasts for one year and involves drug and alcohol treatment, victim impact panels, fees, and the installation of vehicular ignition interlock devices.

-Am I Eligible For a DUII Diversion Program?
+Am I Eligible For a DUII Diversion Class in Oregon?

 In order to avoid a DUII conviction through a DUII diversion program, you will need to meet a rather strict set of criteria.
 You must never have been charged with or convicted of a DUII (or DUI/DWI) in the past in any jurisdiction within the last 15 years.
 You will be deemed ineligible for a diversion program if you have already participated in such a program within the last 15 years, as well.
 You cannot have been charged with assault, criminally negligent homicide, manslaughter, or murder related to this vehicle-related charge or others in your past, nor can you participate in the program if the offense in question involved your operation of a commercial motor vehicle.
 You can’t even hold commercial driver privileges at the time you committed the offense in question.
 Your DUII charges cannot involve physical injury or death of anyone else, and you cannot have been convicted of a felony DUII/DUI/DWI anywhere else to be eligible.
 There may be other requirements and conditions you must meet in order to be eligible for a diversion program, so it’s best to consult with a reputable attorney to find out for sure whether this may be an option for you.